beejjorgensen/bgnet/src/bgnet.md

 # What is a socket?

-You hear talk of \index{socket} "sockets" all the time, and perhaps you are wondering just what they are exactly.
-Well, they're this: a way to speak to other programs using standard Unix \index{file descriptor} file descriptors.
+You hear talk of [ix[socket]] "sockets" all the time, and perhaps you are wondering just what they are exactly.
+Well, they're this: a way to speak to other programs using standard Unix [ix[file descriptor]] file descriptors.

 What?